 - looking up the manuals for the appliances in the property in order to understand how they work.

-It’s also the tenant’s responsibility to report any other maintenance in a timely manner, allowing your landlord to deal with any issues before they get any worse.
+It’s also the contract-holder's responsibility to report any other maintenance in a timely manner, allowing your landlord to deal with any issues before they get any worse.